449 Hamburga

 449 Hamburga is a carbonaceous asteroid from the background population of the intermediate asteroid belt, approximately 75 kilometers in diameter.
 It was discovered by German astronomers Max Wolf and Friedrich Schwassmann at Heidelberg Observatory on 31 October 1899, and later named after the city of Hamburg in Germany.

-449 was a proposed target for the 1980s-1990s space probe mission proposal CRAF.
+449 Hamburga was a proposed target for the 1980s–1990s space probe mission proposal CRAF.

 Description

 Hamburga is classified as a C-type asteroid and is probably composed of carbonaceous material.
 It is named for the city of Hamburg in Germany.
 The name was announced in 1901 during a festival held by the Mathematical Society of Hamburg.

 449 Hamburga was identified as one of three asteroids that were likely to be a parent body for chondrites along with 304 Olga and 335 Roberta.
 All three asteroids were known to have low-albedo (not reflect as much light) and be close to "meteorite producing resonances".
 Chrondrites are the most common type of meteor found on Earth, accounting for over 80% of all meteors.
 They are named for the tiny spherical silicate particles that are found inside them (those particles are called chondrules).